jrcb707/Delta-demo1/README.md

 # Delta-demo1
-This is demo of git and github class!
+This is demo of git and github class.